IBMDeveloperUK/R-workshops/README-ML-RStudio.md

+#Machine Learning with R in Watson Studio on IBM Cloud

-A hands-on workshop with RStudio in IBM Cloud, exploring the basic of building supervised and unsupervised learning techniques.
+This is a hands-on workshop with RStudio in IBM Cloud, exploring the basic of building supervised and unsupervised learning techniques.
 This will make use of the R language, and standard machine learning packages from the CRAN repository.